dash-09/CodeAlpha/readme.md

 ![scc11](https://github.com/dash-09/CodeAlpha/assets/74849401/c10905d5-2547-494d-9629-793ac5609c41)

 <br>

 ## Task 3: Multipages Survey Form
 ❎ work is going on .
+Made this survey form using react .
+- It saves the whole states from all the pages and submit happens via email.